Men with fragile egos should not have the world's faith placed in them

 (CNN)The world could only sit passively by this week as two men toyed with the fate of humanity, on the flawed assumption that Donald Trump and Kim Jong Un had our collective best interests at heart.

-President Trump is showing us the dangers of placing our lives in the hands of couple of fragile men.
+President Trump is showing us the dangers of placing our lives in the hands of a couple of fragile men.
 In this month alone, he has torpedoed the successful Iran nuclear deal and sunk our best hope of North Korea engaging in direct diplomacy as a means to denuclearize.

 On Thursday, he threatened mass murder of millions of innocent civilians while pulling out of the upcoming summit with Kim Jong Un for reasons of hurt feelings and strong language.